KPIG-FM

-KPIG-FM (107.5 FM, "K-PIG") is a radio station located near the city of Santa Cruz, California, United States.
+KPIG-FM (107.5 FM, "K-PIG") is a radio station licensed to Freedom, California, United States.
 Founded in 1988, the studio is based in Watsonville, California, and broadcasts to the counties of Santa Cruz and Monterey.
+KPIG is known for its eclectic programming format that combines Americana, alt-country, folk, blues, and classic rock, along with irreverent DJ commentary and local community involvement.
 It also has a radio repeater on 94.9 MHz FM in San Luis Obispo County as KPYG (since 2004).
 The station's logo, designed by John F. Johnson, features a sunglasses-wearing pig in farmer's clothing and a cowboy hat, as well as its branding, website and city of license.
 It has been owned by Stephens Media Group since October 2019.

 History

 The station signed on in 1987 as KPIG (without the -FM suffix).
 The suffix would be added in 2005.

 KPIG is among the first radio stations in the world to webcast their program, going online on August 2, 1995 during Cousin Al's show.
 Frequently song requests are submitted via e-mail from listeners around the globe.
 Indirect references to KPIG appear in the songs "I'm Coming Home" by Robert Earl Keen and "Beer Run" (which references the Robert Keen song and KPIG DJ "Sleepy John") by Todd Snider, both of whom are frequently featured on the air and perform at KPIG's events.

 In 2001, the station was bought by Mapleton Communications.

 In March 2010, KPIG placed its audio stream behind a paywall.
 On October 1, 2012, KPIG launched an ad-free "KPIG Online Radio" app in the Apple App Store.
 A monthly subscription purchased through the official website is required for streaming.

 In 2015, Mapleton sold repeater KPYG to Dimes Media.
 Mapleton continued operating it after the sale closed.

 On July 1, 2019, Mapleton announced its intent to sell its remaining 37 radio stations to Stephens Media Group.
 Stephens began operating the station that same day.
 The sale was consummated on September 30, 2019.
 The station has continued its longtime format after the closure of the acquisition, although the fate of KPYG is still being determined.